sourjyadip/eduvidqa-emnlp25/README.md

 ## 📖 Overview

-EduVidQA is a benchmarking dataset and evaluation framework for generating and assessing long-form answers to student questions based on lecture videos.
+EduVidQA is a benchmarking dataset for generating long-form answers to student questions based on lecture videos.

 ![image info](./assets/eduvidqa_task_diagram.png)